8 ways to become a more approachable leader

 The most effective leaders draw people to them.
 You know from your own career that while tough, stoic leaders may be revered or even feared, they don’t have that gravitas to build a truly great team of high performers.

-If you want to ensure that your reputation for openness precedes you, read on for tips on how to be more approachable at work.
+If you want to ensure that your reputation for openness precedes you, read on for tips on how to be more approachable at work and improve your social skills.

 Just saying “good morning” builds your approachability and reputation in small increments every day.
 When you greet everyone warmly day in and day out, you convey that people matter to you.
 You let the office know that yesterday’s tensions are in the past and you’re ready to meet them all today for fresh new discussions.